youtube-video-thumbnail

 1947

-The Portiuncula Chapel, which will ultimately become the final resting place of Cardinal Cushing, is dedicated.
+The Portiuncula Chapel - the future final resting place of Cardinal Cushing - is dedicated.

 Read the Portiuncula Chapel Story »